anothersnoopy/Life-Adventure/README.md

 **It can(now)** :
 + record your daily life
 + analyze your Health, Energy and Spirit level by multi-factors
++ make a plan and check finish.
++ Set a dream and display the date your dream may come true.(Beta)

 **I  (may) will add these features in the future**:
-+ set a dream (for instance: Buy a Macbook pro) and set conditions( eg: Energy reaches 100%, or sport scores reached 500) .
-If you meet the condition, buy it!

 + randomly put some good sentences into your diary(be self-motivated) .